simone3c/AMTracker/README.md

 ## Description

 The device stores internally the timetable which is parsed to create a train list that is periodically scanned to discover trains on the subway.
 Every active train is then localized and finally displayed on the map.
 The map contains the 8 stations + some intermediate point between them to better represent the movement of each train in the network.
 An NTP server is periodically contacted to retrieve the current time.
+The system provides a user-friendly web interface for connecting to the internet.

 ## TODO list